multiprocessio/datastation-documentation/0.9.0/Panels/Code_Panels.md

 # Importing 3rd party libraries

-But when it succeeds, it's going to end up using some language implementation you have already installed on your system.
+DataStation uses the language implementation you have already installed on your system.
 This means you can import any libraries you already have installed too.

-Furthermore,tThis means that even when DataStation doesn't support a particular API or database, you can install a language-level package on your system so you can write your own custom code to make requests or queries to any system.
+Furthermore, this means that even when DataStation doesn't support a particular API or database, you can install a language-level package on your system so you can write your own custom code to make requests or queries to any system.